Krzysztof Piątek

-He began his professional career with Ekstraklasa club Zagłębie Lubin.
+Piątek began his professional career with Ekstraklasa club Zagłębie Lubin.
 Over the course of four seasons, he scored 15 goals in 72 appearances for the team, before joining Cracovia in 2016, for whom he scored 32 goals across two seasons.
 In 2018, Piątek signed for Genoa in Italy's Serie A. After 19 goals in 21 competitive games in his first half-season, he transferred to AC Milan in January 2019, before signing for Hertha BSC a year later.
+He then went on loans to Serie A clubs Fiorentina and Salernitana for the subsequent seasons.
+At the start of the 2023–24 season, he joined İstanbul Başakşehir where, over two seasons, he became the second highest top scorer for the club.
+In 2025, he moved to Qatari side Al-Duhail SC.

 Club career

 Early career

 Piątek began his career with local side Niemczanka Niemcza and Dziewiątka Dzierżoniów (2006–2011).
 He then moved to Lechia Dzierżoniów of III liga in 2011.

 Zagłębie Lubin

 Piątek signed for Zagłębie Lubin in 2013 and initially played in junior and reserve teams of the club.
 After the arrival of Piotr Stokowiec as the new coach, however, he was quickly promoted to the first team on 14 May 2014 and then made his Ekstraklasa debut on 18 May 2014 in a match against Cracovia.
 Over the course of the next season, he became a regular starter for Zagłębie, who played in I liga, the second tier of Polish football.
 He scored his first senior career goal on 12 September 2014 in a 1–0 win to Chrobry Głogów and his first brace on 31 October 2014 at Widzew Łódź.
 After earning promotion with the club, Piątek scored his first league goal on 14 August 2015 in a 2–1 win against Lech Poznań and helped the team finish third in the 2015–16 Ekstraklasa season, earning a medal and qualifying for European competitions for the first time in club's history since the championship winning team of 2006–07.

 He played a total number of 85 matches for Zagłębie and scored 18 times, including appearances in the Polish Cup and UEFA Europa League qualifying stages.